pentora-ai/pentora/docs/docs/concepts/scan-pipeline.md

 # Scan Pipeline

-Pentora's scan pipeline is a structured 9-stage process that transforms raw targets into actionable security intelligence.
+Vulntor's scan pipeline is a structured 9-stage process that transforms raw targets into actionable security intelligence.
 Each stage builds upon the previous, creating a data flow from initial target specification to final reporting.

 ## Pipeline Overview